 What?!
 Yep — it’s a fact.
-I write a blog that focuses on packing lunches, and I even have a book about about bento lunches coming out in a few months but I still sometimes view lunch-packing as a terrible chore.
+I write a blog that focuses on packing lunches, and I even wrote a book about about bento lunches but I still sometimes view lunch-packing as a terrible chore.
 Over the years I’ve found that after a break like this it’s really hard for me to get back in the groove of making lunches every morning.

 But I’ve also posted some good advice about packing lunches over the years (in my not-so-humble-opinion) so this week I’m going to listen to myself and take a few steps to get my lunch-packing groove back.
 Here’s how: